crystal-lang/crystal-website/_posts/2024-09-05-digging-into-struct-initialization-performance.md

 The above command will generate a `bench.ll` file in the current directory.
 We build in release mode so that LLVM will optimize the code, and tell Crystal to not generate debug information to improve the readability.
 Sadly, I couldn't find anything weird there.

-> [!NOTE]
+> **NOTE:**
 > While I’m writing this blog post I notice that the LLVM IR does exhibit the exact same issue as the disassembly below.
-I have no idea how I didn’t notice it… maybe I forgot `--release` :facepalm:
+I have no idea how I didn’t notice it… maybe I forgot `--release` 🤦

 Let’s go deeper and inspect the generated assembly for my CPU.
 We can disassemble the executable with `objdump -d` for example, and this time I immediately noticed something weird: the function calls `Blake3::Hasher.new` followed by pages of MOV instructions, while the disassembly of the direct C function calls are just a few instructions and function calls.